 You may end your membership in our plan only during certain times of the year, known as enrollment periods.
-All members have the opportunity to leave our plan during the annual enrollment period and during the annual Medicare Advantage disenrollment period.
+All members have the opportunity to leave our plan during the annual enrollment period and during the Medicare Advantage open enrollment period.
 In certain situations, you may also be eligible to leave our plan at other times of the year.